Intermolecular β-sheet formation guides the interaction between ubiquitin-like modifier FAT10 and adapter protein NUB1L

 Listed in

 Under inflammatory conditions, the ubiquitin-like modifier FAT10 targets proteins for rapid and irreversible degradation by the 26S proteasome.
-FAT10 is degraded along with its substrates; in this process, the weak folding of FAT10 and the adapter protein NUB1L are believed to play crucial roles.
-We report the investigation of the N-domain of FAT10 and its interaction with NUB1L by magic-angle spinning (MAS) nuclear magnetic resonance (NMR) spectroscopy.
-A stretch of residues that is unobserved when the N-domain of FAT10 is in its ubiquitin-like β-grasp fold, becomes part of an intermolecular β-sheet upon binding to NUB1L.
-The rest of the N-domain is stabilized in a disordered state, with exception of a series of anchor residues and the N-terminus.
-MAS NMR is thus able to experimentally capture, at the atomic level, the shapeshifting of FAT10.
-Binding of the N-terminus likely plays a critical role in the presentation of the unfolded N-domain to the proteasome.
+FAT10 is degraded along with its substrates and in this process, the loose folding of FAT10 and adapter protein NUB1L have long been suspected to play crucial roles.
+We report here the investigation of the N-domain of FAT10 and its interaction with NUB1L by magic-angle spinning (MAS) NMR spectroscopy.
+A stretch of residues that is intrinsically disordered when the N-domain of FAT10 is in its ubiquitin-like β-grasp fold, becomes part of an ordered loop and an intermolecular β-sheet upon binding to NUB1L.
+The rest of the N-domain has become disordered, with exception of a series of anchor residues and the N-terminus.
+We propose that, in preparation of degradation by the proteasome, NUB1L stabilizes N-FAT10 in an unfolded state, acting as a holdase.
+The ability of FAT10 to interact in folded as well as unfolded form is essential for its role in inflammation-linked proteostasis.